-Released to the public in early 2017, Microsoft Teams is a Slack-like app within Office 365 that provides a chat-based workspace for teams to talk and collaborate.
-Organizations with under 300 users can start using Teams for free.
+Released to the public in early 2017, Microsoft Teams is a Slack-like app within Microsoft 365 that provides a chat-based workspace for teams to talk and collaborate.

-According to a recent survey, Microsoft Teams is used by 329,000 organizations.
-This growth is partly driven by the fact that Teams will replace Skye for Business as a tool for calls, video conferences, and meetings for Office 365 users.
+Teams will replace Skype for Business in July 2021 as a tool for calls, video conferences, and meetings for Microsoft 365 users.

-Teams is built on the Office 365 Groups (Groups) framework, bringing together various collaboration tools and options in on place.
+Teams is built on the Office 365 Groups framework, bringing together various collaboration tools and options in one place.

 Creating a new team is straightforward – simply click ‘create team’ underneath the list of available teams and complete the relevant information.
 A team can be private or public.